-I will go to contextualise how these peculiar objects act as a metaphor for learning and that this is a
+I will go to contextualise how these peculiar objects act as a metaphor for learning and that this is more than ‘staging pedagogy as a visible encounter” (Verwoert, Scott, Elms, & Cahill, 2010, p.182), it is the understanding that the learning encounter reaches full potency through a physical exchange with material form.

 Presenting the Hortoise.